douglasgreen/outlines/society/biographies/united_states_presidents.en.md

 Write a list of the top twenty frequently asked questions about United States presidents and give a brief answer to each.

-## Important People/Places/Things

-Write a list of the top 20 important people/places/things (choose one) of United States presidents.

 ## Timeline

 Write a timeline of the top 20 important events in the history of United States presidents.